philipwalton/blog/_articles/why-bem.md

 - Any element with a class that matches the format for an element must be a descendant of a block by the same name.
 - Any element that contains a modifier class must also contain a block class by the same name.

-In the real world, there are cases where exceptions must be made, so when choosing your enforcement tools, make sure they allow for real world exception.
+In the real world, there are cases where exceptions must be made, so when choosing your enforcement tools, make sure they allow for real world exceptions.

 ## Are there downsides to BEM?